inbo/n2khab/README.md

 ### Suppressing `rgdal` warnings about proj4string degradation

-Setting coordinate reference systems of geospatial R objects is taken care of by the package, in a way that is compatible with older and newer versions of PROJ and GDAL backend libraries.
+Setting coordinate reference systems (CRS) of geospatial R objects is taken care of by the package, in a way that is compatible with older and current versions of PROJ and GDAL backend libraries.
 This is done by gratefully implementing such features from the `sf` and `sp` packages.
+The functions never specify a CRS by means of a proj4string, which is an aged format not supported by the current backend versions.

 Please note that nonetheless you will see warnings about degraded proj4strings when using certain `n2khab` functions or when converting resulting `sf` objects to `sp` objects.
 This is normal!